 In June 2007, the Company acquired bonds which were to finance the construction of a 72 unit multifamily apartment complex in Gardner, Kansas known as Prairiebrook Village.
 The property owner defaulted on these bonds and the bond trustee filed a petition of foreclosure on the mortgage securing the bonds in May 2008.
 The Company received approximately \$4.8 million from the trustee representing unused bond proceeds and has received a summary judgment against the owner and developer for the unpaid principal balance.
 In 2008, the Company took ownership of the land which was owned by the project, currently recorded as an asset held for sale valued at \$375,000, and recorded a receivable of approximately \$987,000 representing the remaining amounts due from the project owner and developer based on summary judgment obtained.
 The current receivable amount is \$713,500.
 The Company has placed liens on assets identified and garnishing wages from the judgment parties.
-Additionally, the Company requested documentation in regard to the ownership interests.
-In February 2010 the Company was informed that the ownership interests had been pledged to others, that further information will not be provided and that bankruptcy protection may be sought.
-The Company expects to seek a subpoena for the ownership documentation and will continue to pursue collections efforts; however, given this new information, the Company has decided to record an allowance for bad debt against the judgment receivable as of December 31, 2009.
+Additionally, the Company identified over 25 legal entities which own or operate real property in which one of the judgment parties has an ownership interest.
+The Company requested documentation in regard to the ownership interests.
+In February 2010 the Company expects to seek a subpoena for the ownership documentation and will continue to pursue collections efforts; however, given this new information, the Company has decided to record an allowance for bad debt against the judgment receivable as of December 31, 2009.
 The allowance for bad debt recorded was \$700,000 leaving a net receivable of approximately \$13,500 that is expected to be recovered through the garnished wages.

 In April 2009, the Company acquired the Series A and B Oak Grove Commons Apartments tax-exempt mortgage revenue bonds for \$2.6 million which represented 100% of the bond issuance.
 The Series A bond par value is \$5.6 million and the Series B bond par value is \$1.4 million.
 The bonds were issued for the construction of the Oak Grove Commons Apartments, a 168 unit multifamily apartment complex located in Conway, Arkansas.
 At the time of acquisition the bonds were in technical default as the property had not reached stabilization and was not current on debt service.
 The Company purchased the bonds with the intent to evaluate the property and determine if the bonds could be restructured and maintained as an investment.
 The Company determined that it would no longer maintain the bond as an investment and, therefore, foreclosed on the bonds.
 In June 2009, the Company took ownership of the property with the intent to sell the apartment complex to a third party and classified the property as an asset held for sale.
 In September 2009, the Company sold Oak Grove to an unaffiliated party for \$3.75 million.
 After the deduction of selling expenses, commissions and cash advances made to the property, the Company realized a taxable gain of approximately \$863,000 from the sale.
 The General Partner approved a special distribution of the net cash proceeds realized on this transaction.
 In accordance with the Company's Agreement of Limited Partnership, this special distribution was considered a distribution of Tier 2 Net Residual Proceeds and, as such, was distributed 75% to the BUCs and 25% to the General Partner.
-The distribution, approximately \$215,000, was paid to the General Partner.
+The distribution to the BUCs of \$0.035 per unit was made on October 30, 2009 to the BUCs of record as of September 30, 2009.
+The remainder of the special distribution, approximately \$215,000, was paid to the General Partner.